 On the EMS side, the decline in deals in 2022 was probably due to the multiple headaches currently plaguing EMS owners.
 If the component shortage and other contributing factors ease up in 2023, maybe we will see the deal count climb back to the 20+ level.
 Unlike in the PCB sector, there are still a sizeable number of EMS companies in North America; the total is estimated to be around 800 to 1,100 companies, so there are plenty of targets available.
 Plus, many EMS companies will branch out into wire harness/cable assembly, design, plastics, machining, or other aspects of contract manufacturing, which helps increase their longevity in the market.

 Remember: A good buyer could come calling at any time, so it’s important to be prepared.
 Last year may have been a slow year for M&A, but if you’re an owner who is thinking of selling in 2023, preparing yourself and getting your affairs in order is an important first step in the process.

-Tom Kastner is the president of GP Ventures, an M&A advisory services firm focused on the tech and electronics industries.
-He is a registered representative of StillPoint Capital, LLC—a Tampa, Florida member of FINRA and SIPC—and securities transactions are conducted through it.
+Tom Kastner is the president of GP Ventures, an investment banking firm focused on sell-side and buy-side transactions in the tech and electronics industries.
+GP Ventures has offices in Chicago and Tokyo, with five people in total.
+Tom Kastner is a registered representative of, and securities transactions are conducted through StillPoint Capital, LLC—a Tampa, Florida, member of FINRA and SIPC.
 StillPoint Capital is not affiliated with GP Ventures.